prachitamhankar/Traffic-violation-2012-2016/README.md

 ### Steps in the execution of this project

-1) Data Extraction: The data is obtained from the following data source : https://www.kaggle.com/felix4guti/traffic-violations-in-usa
+1) Data Extraction: The data is obtained from the following data source: [Kaggle - Traffic violations] (https://www.kaggle.com/felix4guti/traffic-violations-in-usa)

 2) Data Munging: The data was cleaned using python